boucaron/Earthship/README.md

 ## Windows
-The angle of the windows is quiet important: too hot or too cold.
+The sizing and the orientation of the windows is important: too hot or too cold.
+On the angle of the windows.
 There is the so-called *Solar Declination* during the Winter the angle of the Earth is around -23.4 degrees while during the Spring around 0 degree and in the Summer around 23.4 degrees and Autumn 0 degree again https://www.suncalc.org/#/49.4966,5.985,14/2022.04.05/23:39/1/3 (check More solar data for Declination). https://www.sciencedirect.com/topics/engineering/solar-declination The idea is to have for the Winter windows perpendicular to the rays so the sun heat up more and during the Summer less heat comes inside the house.
 ![alt text](https://www.researchgate.net/profile/Tafadzwa-Gurupira/publication/328262488/figure/fig3/AS:791102680469505@1565624985902/Illustration-of-the-solar-declination-angle.ppm "Declination")
+Problem with the angle of the windows, structurally not designed to have such a slopped angle, lot of rain/snow can accumulate on it.
+Problem the green-house is not separated physically separated with the home : humidity can be an issue.
+Most new designs have inside windows to separate from the green-house.
+Ventilation is required to prevent the green-house to become an oven.
+Light in the room can be an issue, probably light wells are required on the roof to have adequate light in the rooms.
+It depends on the place it is built.

 ## Materials
 The goal is to make it cheap and reuse as much material as possible.